 Meteorites, however, are the space rocks that fall through Earth's atmosphere and actually make it to the ground.
 And while it may seem that meteor showers produce a lot of meteorites, the opposite is true.

-Elements Meteorites Bring to Earth
+Types of Meteorites Brought to Earth

 Meteorites can be rich in elements such as metals and silicate crystals.
 According to the Natural History Museum in London, there are three types of meteorites: iron, stony, and stony-iron.

 Iron meteorites usually contain iron-nickel metal and trace amounts of sulfide and carbide minerals.
-Experts believe that these meteorites are part of an asteroid core that melted.
+Experts believe that these meteorites are part of an asteroid core that melted. ted.

 Stony Meteorites contain mostly silicate minerals and are the most common type of meteorite found.